Table of Contents

 When treating anxiety disorders, medications are typically the first line of treatment.

 Anxiety is treated with psychotropic drugs, such as antidepressants, anti-anxiety medications, or sedatives plus psychotherapy.
 Those who are prescribed sedatives, or benzodiazepines, will experience nearly instant relief of their symptoms of anxiety.
 Of this class of drugs, the most popular one is Xanax (alprazolam).
 Xanax provides a swift relaxing sensation that makes it extremely prone to dependency.
-In fact, self-medicating anxiety with Xanax has become a serious health problem, as Xanax addiction and dependency can result.
+In fact, self-medicating anxiety with Xanax has become a serious health problem, as Xanax dependency can result.